 Chapter/Unit exams will be given throughout the semester.
-Tests will cover terminology, formatting of various office documents, and additional material given by the instructor during the course of lecture.
 The final exam will follow the college final exam schedule.
 If there are any alterations in the class calendar, the change will be announced in class.

 Assignments:

 All assignments are due at the beginning of class.
 Late assignments will receive point deductions.
 All assignments will be posted on Blackboard.